nozomio-labs/nia-mcp/README.md

 This MCP server provides the following tool:

 - **lookup_codebase_context**: Look up context from a codebase indexed in Nia, retrieving relevant code snippets based on user queries.

+## Requirements

+- Node.js 18 or higher
+- A valid Nia API key
+- A codebase indexed in Nia

 ## License